louiswalsh/exa-onsite/PRD.md

 # PRD: Clinical Trial Monitor (Search-Based)

 ## 1. Problem Statement
-Healthcare research centers (for this example we are going to take the user role of Kaiser Permanente) struggle with trial decision-making:
+Healthcare research centers (for this example we are going to take the user role of {{redacted}}) struggle with trial decision-making:
 - **Trial Choice:** ClinicalTrials.gov lists trials but doesn’t show trends, gaps, or performance.
 - **Recruitment Feasibility:** Many trials fail due to poor site selection and low enrollment.
 - **Trial Design:** Protocols often miss fundable endpoints or differentiation opportunities.